Night Flyer: Harriet Tubman and the Faith Dreams of a Free People

 Tiya Miles’ “Night Flyer: Harriet Tubman and the Faith Dreams of a Free People” offers an unparalleled look into the early years of Harriet Tubman, a period marked by unimaginable hardship and cruelty.

-Tubman’s youth in Tidewater Maryland was filled with physical torture and emotional terror.
+Tubman’s youth in Tidewater, Maryland, was filled with physical torture and emotional terror.
 As a maid, nanny, trapper, and field hand, she faced relentless whippings and was frequently deprived of food and clothing.

 Despite these brutal conditions, Tubman’s innate sense of liberty and belief in her destined freedom remained unbroken.
 Her conviction, “God set the North Star in the heavens.
-He gave me the strength in my limbs; He meant I should be free,” underscores the powerful spiritual foundation that sustained her.
+He gave me the strength in my limbs; He meant I should be free,” underscores the robust spiritual foundation that sustained her.

 Page Contents